awwal85/data-analytics-power-bi-report814/README.md

 #### Stores Tooltip
 To ensure our users have a thorough understanding of each store's year-to-date profit performance in relation to the set target, I have implemented a personalized tooltip feature using the profit gauge visual.
 This means that when hovering over any location, the tool will display both the YTD profit and its corresponding target.

+## SQL Queries
+#### Connection to data
+The data was stored on a Postgres database hosted on Microsoft Azure.
+As such, I connected to it using code in VS Code.

+#### Queries and database
+The queries serve as the answers to the five business insight enquiries.

+1. How many staff are there in all of the UK stores?

+   SELECT
+     SUM(staff_numbers)
+   FROM
+     dim_store

+3. Which month in 2022 has had the highest revenue?

+4.